christophergandrud/julia-play/julia/privacy-first-ds-mean-var.md

 Ok, so what?

 Let's think about the problem we are trying to solve and unintended privacy implications of using the classic solution.
 We often want to understand the population (or some group in the population) level impact.
-We don't want dive deep on individual people.
+We don't want to dive deep on individual people.
 But the simple equation for the mean and sum of squares has these $\sum_{i=1}^{n}$.
 They require us to have all of the $x_i$ observations at the same time to calculate these statistics.
 So, we need to keep all of this data for each person $i$ in the study up until and including when we calculate these statistics.

 ## Minimum data collection and retention: a privacy principle

 A good rule of thumb for privacy first data science is that:

-> we should collect and keep the absolute mimimum amount of individual's data possible.
+> we should collect and keep the absolute mimimum amount of each individual's data possible.

 If we don't have a good reason to collect the data,[^1] don't collect it.
 If there is a way to calculate a statistic without retaining individuals' data, use that method and don't retain the data beyond what is necessary.